getappmap/vscode-appland/README.md

 ## Requirements

-Currently, AppMap supports Spring, Express.js, Django, Flask and Rails projects.
-The most up-to-date list of frameworks and languages we support is
+Currently, AppMap supports Spring, Express.js, Django, Flask, Rails and Express projects ([AppMap for JavaScript](https://appland.com/docs/reference/appmap-javascript.html) is now available in beta!).
+The most up-to-date list of frameworks and languages we support is [here](https://appland.com/docs/integrations.html).
-[here](https://appland.com/docs/integrations.html).

 To start making AppMaps, you’ll need to install and configure the AppMap client agent for your project.